CCRI-Cyberknights/stemday_2025_takehome/challenges_solo/11_HiddenFlag/junk/ref/readme.txt

+Review each file carefully.
 Welcome to the reference directory.
 This folder contains assorted documentation.
-Review each file carefully.
-Review each file carefully.
-# [No sensitive data found here]
+This folder contains assorted documentation.
+Welcome to the reference directory.
+This folder contains assorted documentation.
+CCRI-ERGP-9884
+This folder contains assorted documentation.